 Once you’ve performed the breathing exercises in the video, try maintaining your alignment while nasal breathing.
 Our bodies have been designed to breathe nasally.
 That is why we have hairy nostrils filled with mucous– to warm and filter the air we take in.
 Also, breathing (in and out) through a smaller opening (nose) versus mouth keeps you from overbreathing.
 And as Dr. Mark stated in his introduction, carbon dioxide will bind the oxygen tighter to your hemoglobin this way.

-For nasal breathing, gently place the tip of your tongue on the roof of your mouth behind your front teeth to create space and relax your jaw.
+For nasal breathing, gently place the tip of your tongue on the roof of your mouth behind your front teeth to create space between your teeth and relax your jaw.
 Keep your lips together.
 Inhale for a count of three and exhale for a count of five to six.
 Feel your diaphragm as you breath in and out.
-Lois Laynee, founder of the Restorative Breathing Method, uses the acronym “LOIS” to describe optimal breathing.
-Lips together.
-Open space between teeth created by the tongue placed on the roof of the mouth.
-Inhale and exhale through the nose.
-Silent breathing (plug your ears for 3 minutes to ensure breathing is silent).
-Practice this throughout the day.
+Let your inhale and exhale be relaxed.
+Breathe as quietly as you can.
+Practice this for a few minutes a couple of times a day.

 Breathing Exercises Shown in Video